 On behalf of the HDFS faculty, we are thrilled to have you as a member of our department.
 This handbook is your go-to resource when you have any questions about policies and procedures.
 The handbook is a living document that will be a vital tool for you throughout your graduate program.
-I encourage you to read the handbook closely and consult it regularly throughout your graduate career.
+I encourage you to read the handbook closely and consult it regularly throughout your graduate career as policies may change.

 We look forward to working with you and nurturing your development as a student, a teacher, and a researcher.
 In HDFS, we highly covet engaged scholarship and innovative research that studies and supports individuals, intimate relationships, families, and communities.
-We value diversity, equity, and inclusion in our academic courses and research.
-Through our research, teaching, and service we are committed to identifying, critiquing, and changing unjust and inequitable systems.
+We value diverse perspectives and paradigms in our academic courses and research.
+Through our research, teaching, and service, we are committed to identifying, critiquing, and changing unjust and inequitable systems to improve individuals' lives and relationships.
 I hope you will utilize all the resources our department, the Graduate School, and the university offers to fulfill these goals.
-You are encouraged to get involved in research early, to make connections, friendships, and collaborations, and to capitalize on our various training opportunities so that you are prepared to launch your career when you graduate.
+You are encouraged to get involved in research early, to make connections, build friendships and collaborations, and to capitalize on our various training opportunities so that you are prepared to launch your career when you graduate.